 This preliminary analysis of material flows in the forestry sector within the three NAFTA countries clearly demonstrates that there have been substantial gains in the efficiency with which the sector utilizes both materials and resources.
 These gains represent at least a partial decoupling between economic growth and environmental damage within this sector.
-However, the amount of fiber required by the sector as inputs continues to grow because of the rapidly rising demand for lumber, wood products and paper.
-This situation indicate an urgent need to speed the rate of development and adoption for technologies to accelerate gains in efficiency and contain or reduce the environmental impacts of the forestry sector.
+However, the amount of fiber required by the sector as output continues to grow because demand for lumber, wood products and paper is likely to increase.
+As a consequence, environmental impacts will likely continue to grow and there will be a need to speed the rate of development and adoption for technologies to facilitate gains in efficiency and contain or reduce the environmental impacts of the forestry sector.